strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes.md

 # Strapi v4 to Strapi 5 breaking changes

 :::callout 🚧  Work in progress
-This page is a work-in-progress and the list of breaking changes will grow over time.
+This page is a work-in-progress and the list of breaking changes is not 100% final yet.
 :::

 This page is part of the [Strapi v4 to v5 migration](/dev-docs/migration/v4-to-v5/introduction) and lists all the breaking changes introduced in Strapi v5.